Bernard Indyke

 17 total

-Epstein's 2019 trust (Schedule B, EFTA02635424) lists SAIPHER at 5% alongside two INDYKE entries at 5% each.
+Epstein's 2019 trust (Schedule B, EFTA02635424) lists SAIPHER at 5% alongside two INDYKE entries at 5% each, making the Indyke family direct financial beneficiaries of Epstein's estate.
 Michelle F. Saipher is Darren K. Indyke's wife (maiden name Saipher).
 Other beneficiaries: Karyna Shuliak 50%, three KAHNs at 5% each.
 Total Indyke/Saipher share: 15% (5%+5%+5%).
-This confirms the Indyke family as direct financial beneficiaries of Epstein's estate.

-Bernard Indyke was manager and board member of Jackie Fine Arts Inc, controlled by Herman Finesod.
-Jackie Fine Arts was a Gold and Wachtel client.
-Bernard placed son Darren at Gold and Wachtel in 1986.
-William Wachtel later lied to Daily Beast calling Bernard a mailroom employee.
+As manager and board member of Jackie Fine Arts Inc, controlled by Herman Finesod, Bernard Indyke sat inside a Gold and Wachtel client.
+He placed son Darren at Gold and Wachtel in 1986.
+William Wachtel later told the Daily Beast that Bernard was a mailroom employee.

-Bernard W. Indyke is the father of Darren K. Indyke (Epsteins #1 operative 2003-2019).
+Bernard W. Indyke is the father of Darren K. Indyke, who managed Epstein's affairs from 2003 to 2019.
 Bernard managed Jackie Fine Arts, a Gold & Wachtel client.
 Deutsche Bank records (EFTA01295770) show Bernard Indyke household members: Hannah, Samantha, Sharon E. Indyke, and Michelle F. Saipher.
 Address at 477 FDR Dr Apt M601, New York NY 10002 (2000-2017).
-This family connection through the firm explains how Darren came into Epsteins orbit.
+The family's tie to the firm is the documented route by which Darren came into Epstein's orbit.

 FedEx records show Darren Indyke sending packages to Bernard Indyke at NYSO LLC 457 Madison Ave

 LMSBAND document EFTA01318608 contains FedEx shipping records showing Darren Indyke as sender and Bernard Indyke as recipient at NYSO LLC 457 Madison Ave New York NY 10022.
 NYSO LLC is an Epstein entity at the same building that housed DKIP PLLC (Darren Indyke law firm).
-This demonstrates Bernard had direct involvement with or access to Epstein network entity addresses.
+The record indicates Bernard had direct access to Epstein network entity addresses.

 Gold & Wachtel represented Finesod in Jackie Fine Arts fraud appeal